U.S. Home Vacancy Rate Steady for 13th Straight Quarter

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of California to supplement state, tribal and local recovery efforts in areas affected by the Line Fire on September 5, 2024.
+FEMA has issued a Major Disaster Declaration for the state of Missouri to supplement state, tribal, and local recovery efforts in areas affected by severe storms, straight-line winds, tornadoes, and flooding from March 30 – April 8, 2025.
 The following counties have been approved for assistance:

 Public Assistance: